vrtxforge/DelaunayTriangulationAlgorithmUnity/README.md

 - **InsertPoint()**: Handles point insertion and triangle adjustment based on Delaunay conditions.
 - **DrawTriangles()**: Visualizes triangles in the scene using `Debug.DrawLine`.
 - **OnDrawGizmos()**: Displays points as red spheres in the Scene view.

+## TODO
+1. Add some mesh generation logic to create some sort of basic procedural terrain generation
+2. Adding some perlin noise to create some elevation map and alter the vertices elevations
+3. Create Constraint Delaunay Triangulation Algorithm to make boundary creation more dynamic

 ## Example Inspector Settings
 ```plaintext